311ecode/bashTestRunner/README.md

 - Ignored tests are excluded from failure counts

 ### Reporting
-- Detailed summary of test results
+- Detailed summary of test results printed to stdout and collected in the log file
 - Individual test status (PASS/FAIL/IGNORED)
 - Execution time tracking
 - Recommendations for passing ignored tests